 Papers must be prepared in either Microsoft Word or Latex.
 Initial

-uploaded to the conference website by the deadline given above at the
+to the conference website by MONDAY JUNE 1st 2009 at the latest.
+There

-latest.
-There are revised Word macro and Latex style files compared
+are revised Word macro and Latex style files compared with previous

 - At least one author of each accepted paper must register for and

 attend the conference to present it in person, for the paper to be

 - Presenting authors will be asked to register for the conference at

 the discounted speakers' rate when they return the final camera-ready

 The Conference Committee invites proposals for tutorials and workshops

 to be presented on the first day of the conference.
 These should be

 directed in the first instance to the Tutorial/Workshop Organiser.